 Find out more about our latest projects:

-Pupils from Cockton Hill Junior School, Toft Hill Primary, Escomb Primary, St Anne’s Primary and St John’s RC School and Sixth Form Centre spent three months earlier this year trawling the archives to learn what life was like in Bishop Auckland up to 100 years ago.
+Pupils from Cockton Hill Junior School, Toft Hill Primary, Escomb Primary, St Anne’s Primary and St John’s RC School and Sixth Form Centre spent three months trawling the archives to learn what life was like in Bishop Auckland up to 100 years ago.

 Supported by Auckland Castle Trust and Historic England as part of the Heritage Schools scheme, each group focussed on separate areas of the town’s heritage, with the results shared in a special celebration at Bishop Auckland Town Hall.